-Though the juxtaposition of the 19th century tower and the Iron Age broch is strange one, it does have one great positive result; you can climb Mervyn's Tower to get a wonderful overview of the excavated broch.
-Its the closest thing you can get to a birds-eye view without hiring an airplane!
+Though the juxtaposition of the 19th-century tower and the Iron Age broch is a strange one, it does have one great positive result; you can climb Mervyn's Tower to get a wonderful overview of the excavated broch.
+It is the closest thing you can get to a birds-eye view without hiring an aeroplane!

 About Nybster Broch

 Address: A99, Nybster, Caithness, Scotland, KW1 4XR

 Location: Signposted off the A99 at Nybster, just south of the Caithness Broch Centre.
 There is a small parking area and a short walk along a signposted trail to the broch.
 Open access site.

 Heritage Rated from 1- 5 (low to exceptional) on historic interest

 Caithness Broch Centre - 0.7 miles (Museum)

 Castle Sinclair Girnigoe - 5.1 miles (Castle)

 Castle of Old Wick - 8.9 miles (Castle)

 Mary Ann's Cottage - 11.2 miles (Museum)